DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 Ask not to rip up the couch - proceeds to rips up the couch - give stern look (This is the third time this week Rover!).

 The mapping between the dog's behaviour and reward you give it is super important.
-If you reward the dog for ripping up the couch and punishing it for giving its paw, you will end up with a dog that values very different things than you value.
+If you reward the dog for ripping up the couch and punish it for giving its paw, your dog will end up valuing very different from you.

 Now exchange the dog for an LLM - "Hi.
 How can I help you?" should be rewarded, "Hi.
 Bugger off!" should not.

-### What is a preference model?
+### Reward models
-During training, untamed LLM's produce an overwhelming load of incoherent slop that cannot be manually corrected in a single human lifetime (Like a puppy?).
+During training, untamed LLM's produce an overwhelming load of undesirable slop that cannot manually be judged in a signle human lifetime.
-Therefore, preference models are used to judge LLM responses on our behalf: Reward the LLM if it produces text that aligns with what we value, don't reward the LLM if it swears like a sailor.
-THis is akin to hiring a dog trainer to train your puppy on your behalf.
-Similar to how you trust your dog trainer not reward your puppy for ripping apart your couch, you need to trust your LLM reward model to reward your LLM to produce text that aligns with what you value.

-## Sensitivities of models
-In my home, dogs are not allowed on the couch.
-You can say that the way I reward puppy behaviour is "sensitive" to the principle "Dogs are not allowed on the couch".
-I am sure there are many dog trainers that are "insensitive" to this principle and that welcome their dogs on the couch.
-This post is about hiring the right dog trainer for your puppy.

-Remember, in this elaborate metaphor,

-You can think of a preference model as a "function" that takes in some text, and spits out one number that is proportional to how preferable a given LLM's response was.

-<!DOCTYPE html>
+So, we use rewards models to do this on our behalf: Text goes in, one number comes out.

 <html lang="en">
    <head>
 	 <script src="https://cdnjs.cloudflare.com/ajax/libs/mermaid/8.0.0/mermaid.min.js"></script>
     </head>

 <body>
- <pre><code class="language-mermaid">graph LR
-A--&gt;B
-</code></pre>
 </body>

 <script>